-Replacing a standard clock timer with a WaterSense labeled irrigation controller can save an average home nearly 8,800 gallons of water annually.
-If every home in the United States with an automatic sprinkler system installed and properly operated a WaterSense labeled controller, we could save $435 million in water costs and 120 billion gallons of water across the country annually from not overwatering lawns and landscapes.
-That's equal to the annual household water needs of nearly 1.3 million average American homes.
+Replacing a standard clock timer with a WaterSense labeled irrigation controller can save an average home nearly 7,600 gallons of water annually.
+If every home in the United States with an automatic sprinkler system installed and properly operated a WaterSense labeled controller, we could save $1 billion in water costs and 100 billion gallons of water across the country annually from not overwatering lawns and landscapes.
+That's equal to the annual household water needs of nearly 1.2 million average American homes.
 WaterSense labeled controllers can also be a water-smart solution for larger landscapes (1 pg, 754.4KB, About PDF), including such as schools, hotels, and office buildings.

 EPA released a final WaterSense specification for weather-based irrigation controllers on November 3, 2011.